 Always check your email address (including your Spam folder) so as you should receive an email message from the Certificate Authority with instructions on how to validate (prove the ownership of) your domain name.
 The email message will ask you to copy a unique code and paste it on a specific link provided in the same email message.

-If your SSL Certificate is issued by Comodo, there are 2 more ways how you can complete the domain validation:
+If your SSL Certificate is issued by Comodo/Sectigo, there are 2 more ways how you can complete the domain validation:

 Domain validation via the HTTP / HTTPS method